Back to top

 3. What is the required commitment for this course outside of the classroom?

-Approximately three hours per week of homework which may be practicing coaching and/or reading assignments, six taped coaching sessions and six feedback sessions with instructors (one-on-one) during the final months of the program, and scheduled teleconference calls throughout the program.
+Approximately four hours per week of homework which may be practicing coaching and/or reading assignments, six taped coaching sessions and six feedback sessions with instructors (one-on-one) during the final months of the program, and scheduled teleconference calls throughout the program.

 Back to top